GreyBurkart/greys-utility-repo/README.markdown

 * **newtxt.alfredextension** -- A quick way to create a new text file on the desktop
 * **Screenshadow Toggle.alfredextension** -- Toggles the absolutely _massive_ window shadow in Lion screen shots (cmd+shift+4, space, click).
 Based on "Desktop Toggle" by David Ferguson
 * **Desktop Declutter** -- Moves all Desktop contents into a 'dClutter' folder (AppleScript)
+* **Clean up broken text** -- Strips newlines from pasteboard text, good for copy-pasting from emails with hard line-breaks (not really my AppleScript code)

 ## AppleScripts